TCBL/tcbl-user-data-manager/README.md

 # TCBL User Data Manager.

-This application allows to manage user data as stored in a Gluu Server.
+This application allows to manage user data as stored in a Gluu Server and a relational database.
 It is a Java Spring Boot application that uses OpenID Connect 1.0 to authorize and SCIM 2.0 to manage the data.
 This README describes how to build and configure it.